Tensing Pen Resort

 Tensing Pen Resort is located on the western tip of Jamaica in the town of Negril.
-It was founded in the early 1970s as a haven and retreat for young couples as a hippie hangout.
-It was purchased in 1975 by Karin and Richard Murray.
+It was founded in the early 1970s as a haven and retreat for young couples.
+In 1975, it was purchased by Karin and Richard Murray.

 The Murrays sold the property in 1990, and it was subsequently purchased by Sam Petros in late 1992, who brought the Murrays back as partners.
 After the passing of Richard Murray in December 2016, Sam Petros became the sole owner of Tensing Pen Resort in March, 2017.

 Over the years, Tensing Pen has become a small boutique resort known for honeymooners and destination weddings in Negril, Jamaica.
 It has also been referenced as a resort for singles due to the variety of activities and amenities available.

 History of Tensing Pen

 Tensing Pen heralds its unique name from the former owners' (Stephen & Nicola Quinto) dog, Tensing.
-Tensing was found penned up when the former owners first rescued him.
-Thus, creating the name, Tensing Pen.
-After Tensing Pen was purchased by the Murray's, intense landscaping and renovations began shortly after in order to create the beginning shape of the resort.
+Tensing was found penned up when the former owners first rescued him, thus creating the name Tensing Pen.
+After Tensing Pen was purchased by the Murray's, intense landscaping and renovations began shortly in order to create the beginning shape of the resort.

 After its repurchase by Sam Petros, further landscape work and new cottages were added.
-In 2004, Hurricane Ivan cleared the way to add a full-service restaurant, a lively bar, an organic swimming pool and a spa area, resulting in the resort that is standing today.
+In 2004, Hurricane Ivan cleared the way to add a restaurant, a bar, an organic swimming pool and a spa area, resulting in the resort that is standing today.

 In September 2010, another renovation was completed, including the new thatched roofs and furnishings.
 The South House was also converted into the 2 bedroom 2 story cottage it is today.